sdg002/AnyDotnetStuff/ci-cd-stages-demo/readme.md

 - 1 master YAML
 - Split into stages (BUILD and DEV_DEPLOY)
 - Using Build and Deploy templates
+- Specify the name=major.minor.path.build.buildid

+## Step 1.2-Semantic versioning of the Build
-- Specify
+- Specify Build.BuildId
+- Set the Build.Buildnumber
+- Use a condition to specifi `prerelease`
+- Demonstrate the semantic version when main branch
+- Simple `if` condition to set the Build.Buildnumber based on branch
+- When feature branch, then semantic tag should have `1.1.1-prerelease.2`
+- When feature branch, then semantic tag should have `1.1.1.3`

-## Step 1.3-Condition on PROD_DEPLOY stage
+## Step 2-Add a PROD_DEPLOY stage and add condition on PROD_DEPLOY stage
 What are we showing here?
 - Add a PROD_DEPLOY stage
 - Add a condition for branch==main

-## Step 1.5-Semantic versioning
-What are we showing here?
-- Simple `if` condition to set the Build.Buildnumber based on branch

-## Step 2-Pass parameters to the Deploy stage
 - 1 parameter in the Release template (name=environment)
+- Pring the `environment` value in the tempalte via Bash script
+- We end up with the following stages:
+- BUILD stage
-- DEV stage
+- DEV_DEPLOY stage
-- PROD stage
+- PROD_DEPLOY stage

 ## Step 3-Pass variables from variable group
 What are we showing here ?